samiralam/rules-compendium/docs/phb/3-character-classes/monk.md

 ### Level 15: Perfect Focus

-When you roll [Initiative](/sources/dnd/free-rules/rules-glossary#Initiative) and don’t use Uncanny Metabolism, you regain expended Focus Points until you have 4 if you have 3 or fewer.
+When you roll [Initiative](/sources/dnd/free-rules/rules-glossary#Initiative) and don't use Uncanny Metabolism, you regain expended Focus Points until you have 4 if you have 3 or fewer.

 ### Level 18: Superior Defense